tylertank/TaApp/README.md

 # Overview of the TA Application Functionality

 We have now added the functionality to sign in and register with a google account.
 And also started the process of implementing courses into our project.
 Admins can now create, view, edit and delete courses.
+Professors are also able to view a list of course info, without viewing notes.

 # Comments to Evaluators:

 As of submitting this assignment we are not aware of any bugs.
 We have made sure to adjust all buttons and functionality according the assignment specifications.
 We do not believe we have implemented any different design choices than standard.
-We currently are not allowing file uploads.
-Please observe how our home page Apply Now and View your Application buttons dynamically change.

 # Assignment Specific Topics